clarifyhealth/transparency/README.md

 - Python (Scikit-Learn)
 - Pyspark (Scala and Pyspark).

 The Transparency algorithm runs in a fraction of the time required by #SHAP and #LIME and produces aggregable explanations for all predictions.
-We have successfully used this stable library over billions of EHR records in commercial applications.
+We have successfully used this stable library over millions of EHR records in commercial applications.

 ## Installation:
 - `pip install transparency`